nikola-bodrozic/express-react-typescript/README.md

 Prod. build is running on <http://localhost> It calls Nodejs service to get data from the API endpoints.

-Async / Await, Loader, Routes, Retry API calls, deal with error HTTP responses.
+Async / Await, Loader, Routes, Retry API calls, deal with error HTTP responses and axios timeout

 ## Debug locally react app